elsabagh/Auth-Firebase/README.md

 Auth-Firebase is an Android application built using Kotlin.
 This project demonstrates Firebase Authentication integration in an Android application.

 ## Features
-- User Authentication (Login and Registration)
+- User Authentication (Login, Registration, and Password Reset)
 - Firebase integration

 ## Getting Started